djibe/Android-tutorials/README.md

 ## Samsung Galaxy S7 Edge

-You can upgrade your Samsung Galaxy S7 Edge (hero2lte/Exynos SOC) from stock to Android 12 / LineageOS 19.
+You can upgrade your Samsung Galaxy S7 Edge (hero2lte/Exynos SOC) from stock to Android 13 / LineageOS 20.

-Tutorial is here (3000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s7-edge-stock-to-android-12.4404405/>
+Tutorial is here (6000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s7-edge-stock-to-android-13.4404405/>

 What you will learn:

 - Flash your phone with Odin
 - Backup IMEI and Nandroid backup
 - Flash and use TWRP recovery
-- Install Android 12
+- Install Android 13
 - Set Dark mode for better battery

-Android 13 incoming !

 ---